rgri/tex2nix/README.md

 # tex2nix

-**Project is looking for a new maintainer: I am no longer using LaTeX and I am ready to transfer the project to something else**

 Generate Texlive environment containing all dependencies for your document rather than downloading gigabytes of texlive packages.

 ## Installation